andrewstj/tinyurl/readme.md

 - Utilize Spring Boot to be able to quickly bootstrap a Java application
 - Use H2 in memory database to get a quick Relational DB as persistent store
 - Use JPA / Hibernate so when switching to production database we don't have to switch code
-- For the [URLEncoder](src/main/java/com/tjandrews/tinyurl/business/UrlEncoder.java), allow for encoding / decoding Integer to String
+- For the [URLEncoder](src/main/java/com/tjandrews/tinyurl/business/UrlEncoder.java), allow for encoding / decoding Integer ID <-> String URL Path

 The main code prinicples followed here are:
 - Layered architecture (gui, presentation, business, infrastructure)